 Q. I was laid off right before open enrollment ended, and now do not have any income/insurance.
-Am I still required to sign up for insurance by the end of open enrollment?
+Was I still required to sign up for insurance by the end of open enrollment?
 What if I can’t afford it?
 I am looking for a new job, but it is going to take some time.
 What happens when I do get a job and receive health benefits again?

 Medicaid may be an option for you, depending on where you live.
-If you’re in a state that has expanded Medicaid, coverage is available if your income is under 138 percent of poverty level (above that level, premium subsidies are available up to 400 percent of the poverty level).
+If you’re in a state that has expanded Medicaid, coverage is available if your income is up to 138 percent of poverty level (above that level, premium subsidies are available up to 400 percent of the poverty level).
 If your state has not expanded Medicaid, eligibility is significantly more restricted.
 (Here are Medicaid eligibility guidelines for each state.)
 Contact your state Medicaid office or the exchange to see if you could qualify for Medicaid until you get another job.

 If you’re in the coverage gap because you’re in a state that hasn’t expanded Medicaid, you’ll have an opportunity to enroll in a subsidized health insurance plan through the exchange later in the year if you find a job that puts your income at or above the poverty level (assuming the job doesn’t come with health insurance and you need to purchase your own coverage).
-This is a new change that took effect in 2015.
+This was a rule change that took effect in 2015.

 Normally, a change in income does not count as a qualifying event.
 But for people who are in states that haven’t expanded Medicaid and are ineligible for Medicaid or premium subsidies because their income is below the poverty level, HHS made an exception to the rule.
 As of 2015, people in that situation are allowed to enroll in a subsidized exchange plan as soon as their income reaches 100 percent of the poverty level, regardless of when that happens during the year.

 If you get coverage on your own – either Medicaid or a private plan – and then get a new job that provides health insurance benefits, you’ll be able to cancel the interim insurance and switch to your employer’s plan once you’re eligible for coverage.
 Coverage in the individual market is issued on a month-to-month basis; there are no annual contracts, so you can cancel at any time, although the only available termination date is typically the last day of the month.